garden/tree/camp/Readme.md

 You may also differ the moment when you send the json back to the client.
 The basic idea is, you want to send it when an event is raised: `camp.server.emit ('actionname', data)`.
 In that case, use the `camp.addDiffer` function.
-You need to add a third parameter to the definition of your action:
+You need to add a third parameter to the definition of your action, to be run when the event is emitted:

-    camp.addDiffer ( actionname, function () {
+    camp.addDiffer ( 'actionname', function () {
       …
       return {differ:true, data:localdata};
-    }, function (data1, data2, localdata) {
+    }, function actionname (data1, data2, localdata) {
       return json;
     });

     …

     // Somewhere, sometime later:
-    camp.server.emit ( actionname, data1, data2);
+    camp.server.emit ( 'actionname', data1, data2);

+The name of the event to raise is either the name of the third parameter to `addDiffer`, or, if it has no name, the name of the action.

 Please note that the second parameter to `addDiffer` (if given) returns information to indicate whether you wish to differ this action.